scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 :::

-More complex interfaces often require displaying multiple visualizations and outputs and may have controls that must interact with each other.
+More complex interfaces often require displaying multiple visualizations and outputs and may have controls that must interact.
 Thus, in practice a more common setup might follow a pattern shown in
 @code:ipywidgets_dashboard, where several user input and output widgets are defined and placed into a layout widget.
 UI code is generally event driven, so